Kiumb1223/MyTrainer-Kiumb/Readme.md

 Obviously, it\`s not effective way to apply different k in the vanilla model<sup>*</sup>, whose k is 2 in training.
 Actually, it should have been like this. **In my opinion,the models of different K, when training, can learn different inductive bias , which make model prioritise solutions with certain properties, or have a different capability of feature extraction**

 Besides, here is a picture to visually illustrates the process of graph construction with the increase of K. ( Due to the shape of each figure, the relative positions of every nodes are distorted to some extent.
 And **the following graph construction is based on true coordinates in original image plane**) P.S.
-Confront with some common but special situations, like **only a few objects (maybe less than K value)**, my model will **adaptively adjust the K value** (make K equal to `number of object - 1` ).
+Confront with some common but special situations, like **only  objects (maybe less than K value)**, my model will **adaptively adjust the K value** (make K equal to `number of object - 1` ).
 If K is set to a infinite number, like 999, the KNN graph will be converted into full connected graph.

 ![evolutionK](./.assert/evolutionK.bmp)